nodejs/node/deps/npm/doc/misc/npm-config.md

 Note that git requires you to have set up GPG keys in your git configs for this to work properly.

-### spin

-* Default: true
-* Type: Boolean or `"always"`

-When set to `true`, npm will display an ascii spinner while it is doing things, if `process.stderr` is a TTY.

-Set to `false` to suppress the spinner, or set to `always` to output the spinner even for non-TTY outputs.

 ### strict-ssl

 * Default: true